Postdoctoral Scholar Policy

 If you have any questions about this Policy, please contact OPA at (919) 962-9982.
 Additional information is available in the Handbook and on OPA's website.

 OPA's mission is to enhance, support, and promote postdoctoral training at the University and to help prepare Postdocs for successful careers.
 OPA is available to provide guidance to Postdocs, faculty, and other members of the campus community in all disciplines, schools, and colleges across the University.
-OPA has two locations and can be contacted using the information below:
+OPA has one location and can be contacted using the information below:

 Phone: (919) 962-9982